What is pancreatitis?

 Many dogs that get pancreatitis are overweight, as a result of eating a diet that is too high in fat for their needs.
 In other cases, a high fat treat/chew or one off food might have caused it.
 Sometimes it can be a result of another illness and in some cases it can be very difficult to find what the cause might have been.
 Genetics seems to play a part for some dogs as certain breeds seem more prone to the condition.

-There are multiple signs of pancreatitis in dogs.
-These can range from mild pancreatitis symptoms to more severe pancreatitis.
+There are multiple signs of pancreatitis in dogs, ranging from mild to more severe pancreatitis.

 Symptoms of pancreatitis might be: